8 SMART Customer Service Goals for 2025 [With Real Business Examples]

 To make sure staff were working to their best ability, the company hired a wellbeing manager and treated their staff to meditation app subscriptions and more regular breaks.

-In turn, their revitalised staff were better equipped to tackle their workloads with skill and focus, helping the company to further their online success.
+In turn, their revitalised customer service team were better equipped to tackle their workloads with skill and focus, helping the company to prevent agent burnout and further their online success.

-It’s proof that when it comes to acing your customer service goals, supporting your staff is just as important as supporting your customers.
+It’s proof that when it comes to acing your customer service goals, supporting your agents is just as important as supporting your customers.

-KPI: Customer satisfaction (CSAT) and Average Review Ratings
+KPI: Customer Satisfaction Scores (CSAT) and Average Review Ratings

 The hard part about improving your CSAT score is that customer satisfaction can be fickle.